Farama-Foundation/Miniworld/docs/environments.md

 There are 6 objects of color (red, green blue) and shape (key, box) in a U-shaped maze.
 The agent starts on one side of the barrier in the U-shaped maze, and on the other side of the barrier is a sign that says "blue," "green," or "red."
+The sign is highlighted above in yellow.
 Additionally, the state includes a goal that specifies either key or box.
 In order to get reward, the agent must read the sign and go to the object with shape specified by the goal and color specified by the sign.
 Going to any other object yields -1 reward.

 Note that the state structure differs from the standard MiniWorld state.
 In particular, the state is a dict where `state["obs"]` is the standard